 Outsourcing can be a cost-effective way to focus your efforts on what you do best as a business and make productivity gains.
 But whether you choose to outsource logistics, accounting, payroll, public relations or IT, it's vital to first grasp what drives costs and profits in your company.
 Before you get started, it's important to assess your current production and costs such as location, shipment and client proximity.
 You need to know exactly which core functions increase revenues and which noncore functions increase your expenses and affect your productivity.

 Many entrepreneurs don't tap into outsourcing opportunities because they fear they might lose control of their business or are concerned about expenses.
 And although these may be valid concerns, outsourcing works if you take the right steps.
-BDC's Consulting services can provide direction in determining your best outsourcing strategy.
+BDC Advisory Services can provide direction in determining your best outsourcing strategy.

 Strategic alliances allow you to grow your organization without necessarily expanding its size and incurring more costs.
 For example, the right alliance could improve your production processes by increasing your economies of scale and broadening your distribution market.
 An alliance could help your company negotiate better supply deals, share costs such as advertising or take advantage of costly technology.
 Increasing your productivity could also mean getting into new markets with new products and services, extending your market reach or accelerating research and development by sharing costs and resources.